 Today there are other options available to vendors; using an online-only agent, for example, or marketing the property yourself.
 Both look like they may offer a saving on fees.
 However, there's a vast difference between cost and value.

-This is what we suggest you look for when deciding which London estate agents you should instruct to market what is, more often than not, your biggest asset:
+This is what we suggest you look for when deciding which estate agents you should instruct to market what is, more often than not, your biggest asset:

 - What is their track record for selling similar properties to yours?
 Ask for historical evidence of properties they've sold and for what price.